amerand/PMOIRED/README.md

 - astropy 7.0.0
 - astroquery 0.4.7
 - matplotlib 4.3.3
+- jupyterlab 4.4.1

 ## Acknowledgments

+`PMOIRED` has received contributions from Akke Corporaal, Evgenia Koumpia and Robert Klement.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004719.